Cavestyle/WebMvcRestApi.Tests/README.md

 # WebMvcRestApi.Tests

-Examples of Unit and Integration testing using XUnit, Fluent Assertions and WebApplicationFactory.CreateClient
+Examples of Unit and Integration testing using XUnit, Moq, Fluent Assertions and WebApplicationFactory.CreateClient